Amsterdam’s Stedelijk Museum is the largest Dutch museum dedicated to modern and contemporary art.

 Stedelijk Museum is one of the largest Museums in the Netherlands.

-On display are a total of around 2,500 art objects dating from 1870 to the present day.
+Around 2,500 art objects are on display from 1870 to the present day.

-The Stedelijk Museum highlights include modern painting movements such as Impressionists, Fauvism, Cubism, Expressionism etc.
+The Stedelijk Museum highlights modern painting movements such as Impressionism, Fauvism, Cubism, Expressionism, etc.

 The one-of-a-kind permanent collection at this Museum features art by Andy Warhol, Jackson Pollock, Henri Matisse, Willem de Kooning, Karel Appel, Wassily Kandinsky, Kazimir Malevich, Paul Cézanne, Vincent van Gogh etc.